mirjam1020/data-analysis-portfolio/Training_Dashboard_PowerBI/README.md

 * Higher revenue from classroom-based courses may indicate stronger market demand or the ability to charge premium pricing for in-person delivery.
 * The concentration of courses among a few trainers may suggest potential trainer dependency and capacity risk.
-* The strong geographic focus in Tallinn may highlight opportunities for expansion into other regions.
+* The strong geographic focus in Tallinn may highlight opportunities for expansion.